 Struggling to save money?
 Follow these three steps to build your nest egg

-Ellery Harvey is almost 40 years old, works multiple jobs, and can’t seem to save any money.
+Ellery Harvey is almost 40 years old, works multiple jobs, and can’t seem to save any money, according to our sister station Boston 25 News.

 “I’m one emergency away from total bankruptcy at all times,” Harvey said.
 “I make good money, too.
 I’ve got a good job but it’s too expensive to live in the city.”